theatretrain curve 01

 Becky has been teaching since she was 18, offering summer school workshops and festival tuition at her former dance school (Quay School of Dance in Sudbury).
 She started her formal teaching career in 2006 and is currently Head of Dance at Ipswich High School where she teaches GCSE and A Level Dance as well as curriculum and enrichment dance lessons, musical theatre and trampolining.

 Becky has been teaching at Theatretrain since 2010 and has choreographed for many local and national Theatretrain shows including the 25th Anniversary show at the Royal Albert Hall and Oliver!
-Jr at the Lakeside Theatre in Colchester.
-Along with Lissy Campbell (dance teacher at Theatretrain Sudbury) she has choregraphed the choir moves for the last two national Theatretrain shows, Special Measures and Move.
+Jr and our more recent shows at the Lakeside Theatre in Colchester.
+Along with Lissy Campbell (dance teacher at Theatretrain Sudbury) she has choregraphed the choir moves for several national Theatretrain shows, most recently We’re Going To Change The World at the Royal Albert Hall and Once Upon A Time at Sadlers Well .

 Becky really looks forward to Theatretrain on Saturdays.
 She feels very lucky that she gets to do what she loves pretty much every day.
 Her top tips for success are ‘Smile’, ‘do what you love’, ‘find your core and use it every day’ and finally ‘You are only as good as your last class, routine and show, so bring your ‘A’ game every time’!